omarreis/vsop2013/planetfun/README.md

 VSOP2013 planet data provides heliocentric planet positions (X,Y,Z), in astronomical units (AU).
 This convention was adopted by this app for the 3D simulation.
+Planets consist of a TSphere parented to a TDummy.
+Planet position is set by TDummy.Position.
+Planet rotation uses TSphere.RotationAngle.

 For the Moon we have ELP2000 geocentric spherical coordinates ( GHA, decl, radius ) These are used to rotate dummyMoonOrbitCenter, which is attached to dummyEarth.
+This makes the Moon rotate around Earth.

-# Moon position
+# Moon positions

 Moon position calculations and coefficients from ELP2000 ( Chapront-Touzé ) described in Meeus' Astronomical Algorithms (chapter 45).
-Delphi 6 TMoon v2.0 component by (c)Andreas Hörstemeier: http://www.hoerstemeier.com/moon.htm
+Delphi Implementation of ELP2000 from TMoon v2.0 component by (c)Andreas Hörstemeier: http://www.hoerstemeier.com/moon.htm

 # Planet textures